WIMG: History

-WTNJ's call letters changed to WAAT in 1959.
+WOAX Inc. sold WTNJ to the Delaware Valley Broadcasting Company–controlled by Edward L. Cossman, Joseph Schoenholz, and Kalman Prusli–for $200,000 in 1959.
+The new owners changed the call sign to WAAT effective August 13, 1959.
 WAAT operated with Top 40, country and middle-of-the-road formats at various times.
-The WTNJ call sign returned in 1971, and a year later the station moved to a soul music format.
+The WTNJ call sign returned on March 13, 1971, and a year later the station moved to a soul music format.
+Delaware Valley Broadcasting sold WTNJ to Herbert and Jeanne Greenberg's Marketing Survey and Research Corp. for $295,375 in 1973.

-In 1979 the station became WIMG ("Imagination Radio") with a format featuring old-time radio programming.
+On October 13, 1979, the station became WIMG ("Imagination Radio") with a format featuring old-time radio programming.
 This policy was short-lived, and R&B and adult contemporary formats were tried in later years.
 In the 1980s WIMG was granted a license to operate full-time; its community of license was changed to Ewing as part of that process.
-By the late 1990s the present ownership had acquired the station and the current gospel format was established.